-Any use of force by a member of this department shall be documented promptly, completely, and accurately in an appropriate report, depending on the nature of the incident.
-The officer shall articulate the factors perceived and why he/she believed the use of force was reasonable under the circumstances.
-To collect data for purposes of training, resource allocation, analysis, and related purposes, the Department may require the completion of additional report forms, as specified in department policy, procedure, or law.
-See the Report Preparation Policy for additional circumstances that may require documentation.
+Any use of force (as defined in this policy) by a member of this department shall be documented promptly, completely and accurately in an appropriate report, depending on the nature of the incident.
+The officer should articulate the factors perceived and why he/she believed the use of force was reasonable under the circumstances.
+To collect data for purposes of training, resource allocation, analysis and related purposes, the Department may require the completion of additional report forms, as specified in department policy, procedure or law.
+Based on the circumstances, a supervisor may direct an uninvolved officer to complete a police report.